 If you’re uncertain what variety of refrigerant your AC runs on, you can find its nameplate.
 This piece is often found on the exterior condenser.
 Or you can find it in your owner’s manual.

 If you still can’t come across it, Edmonton residents should contact us at 780-800-9047 and our professionals can assist you.

 Older formulas of refrigerants can damage the planet and contribute to climate change.
 Here’s a look at the history of residential air conditioner refrigerants:

 - Residential air conditioners have run with R22, or Freon, for many decades.
-Researchers found it was harmful to the environment and ozone, so creation permanently halted on January 1, 2020.
+Scientists found it was detrimental to the planet and ozone, so manufacturing permanently halted on January 1, 2020.

-If your air conditioner is near (or older than) 15 years, now’s a good time to begin prepping for this purchase.
+If your air conditioner is approaching (or older than) 15 years, now’s a good time to get started preparing for this purchase.

-We get that buying a new system can be a major expense.
-That’s why we provide our exclusive Advantage Program™ as well as financing, With our Advantage Program, you can get a modern, high-efficiency system for just one low monthly payment.
-And enjoy maintenance, repairs and parts at no additional cost.*
+We get that replacing your system can be a considerable expense.
+That’s why we have our exclusive Advantage Program™ as well as financing, With our Advantage Program, you can get a new, high-efficiency system for just one low monthly payment.
+And enjoy maintenance, repairs and parts at no added cost.*

 Reach us at 780-800-9047 to set up an appointment today.
 We’ll go over your budget and needs to help you select the best comfort equipment for your residence.